canonical/charmcraft/docs/howto/charm-to-python.rst

 Migrate from the Charm plugin to the Python plugin
 ==================================================

-The Python Charmcraft plugin offers a faster, stricter means of packing an operator charm with a virtual environment.
+The Python plugin in Charmcraft offers a faster, stricter means of packing an operator charm with a virtual environment.
 This guide shows how to migrate from a charm using the default Charm plugin to using the Python plugin.